 Release or keep the grief

 It is ok to feel the shame & grief.
 I gave myself time.
 Get the grief out.
 Keeping it create imbalance in our bodies and minds, get them out the best that I know how, without hurting anyone along the way.
 I wrote, connected to nature and talked to trusted friends.
-There are still layers to shed and I am on my way as I decide to release.
+There are still layers to be shed and I am on my way as I decide to release.

 Yes or No